Official Website of the City of Milwaukee

 CALL for Action (414) 286-CITY | Click for Action

-Della Wells and Dasha Kelly have been named 2016 Artists of the Year, the City of Milwaukee Arts Board announced recently.
-Thallis Hoyt Drake and Andy Nunemaker were named 2016 Friends of the Arts.
+Community artist Tia Richardson and Florentine Opera associate conductor and chorus master Scott Stewart were named 2018 Artists of the Year, the City of Milwaukee Arts Board announced recently.
+Katie Heil and Diane Buck were named 2018 Friends of the Arts.

-They will be honored Tuesday, June 14 at a 4:30 p.m. reception in the atrium of the Marcus Center for the Performing Arts followed by an awards program and celebration at 5 p.m.
-Representatives of 33 city-based arts organizations who received arts board grants will also be honored.
-RSVP here
+They will be honored by the Milwaukee Arts Board and the local arts community Monday, June 11, at a 4:30 p.m. reception at the Marcus Center for the Performing Arts, followed by an awards program and celebration at 5 p.m.
+Representatives of 35 city-based arts organizations that received arts board grants will also be recognized.
+The public is invited.
+Please RSVP here by Friday, June 9.

-At its May 10 meeting the MAB approved the recommendations of an eight-member citizen review panel to award $217,000 in grants ranging from $3,500 to $7,000.
-MAB grants require a dollar-for-dollar cash match from other sources, and the combined budgets of the 33 selected projects this year is more than $2.9 million.
-There were a total of 47 requests from nonprofit arts organizations to fund art, music, dance, arts education and other projects.
-Read More
+At its May meeting the MAB considered the recommendations of a seven-member citizen review panel and approved $227,500 in grants ranging from $3,500 to $7,000 each.
+MAB grants require a dollar-for-dollar cash match from other sources, and the combined budgets of the 35 selected projects this year is more than $2.6 million.
+There were a total of 45 eligible requests from city-based arts organizations to fund art, music, dance, arts education and other projects.

 The Milwaukee Arts Board (MAB) Grant Program serves to bring accessibility and enjoyment of the arts to the citizens of our culturally diverse city.
 We do this by essentially "purchasing" arts programming and arts education from Milwaukee's eligible arts organizations.
 By so doing, we provide a measure of financial support to our vibrant and exciting arts community.
 The MAB promotes the formation and growth of artistic projects or programs that are administered by and responsive to the needs of Milwaukee's racial and ethnic minority communities.
 Grant guidelines and applications are released annually in January.